cloudworldt/kubernetes/VPA/README.md

 The Kubernetes Vertical Pod Autoscaler automatically adjusts the CPU and memory reservations for your Pods to help "right size" your applications.
 This adjustment can improve cluster resource utilization and free up CPU and memory for other Pods.
 This topic helps you to deploy the Vertical Pod Autoscaler to your cluster and verify that it is working.

+# Components of VPA
+- The project consists of 3 components:

+# Recommender
+- it monitors the current and past resource consumption and, based on it, provides recommended values for the containers' cpu and memory requests.

+# Updater
+- it checks which of the managed pods have correct resources set and, if not, kills them so that they can be recreated by their controllers with the updated requests.

+# Admission Plugin
+- it sets the correct resource requests on new pods (either just created or recreated by their controller due to Updater's activity).

+- More on the architecture can be found HERE. https://github.com/kubernetes/design-proposals-archive/blob/main/autoscaling/vertical-pod-autoscaler.md

 - Deploy the Vertical Pod Autoscaler